tejaswini202/CodeClauseInternship_TextEditor/README.md

 # CodeClauseInternship_TextEditor
-## Developed a basic text editor using Python that allows users to create, edit, and save text files.
+## Developed a text editor using Python that allows users to create, edit, and save text files.